jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 #### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have [[disadvantage]] on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn’t [[incapacitated]].
+When you make a ranged attack with a weapon, a spell, or some other means, you have [[disadvantage]] on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn’t [[Incapacitated]].

 ### Melee Attacks